libp2p/js-libp2p-interfaces/src/connection/README.md

 - `multiplexer` is a `string` with the connection multiplexing codec (optional).
 - `encryption` is a `string` with the connection encryption method identifier (optional).
 - `status` is a `string` indicating the overall status of the connection.
-It is one of [`'open'`, `'closing'`, `'closed'`]
+It is one of [`'open'`, `'closing'`, `'closed'`] `transportTag` is an optional string used to identify the transport class the connection uses.

 #### Create a new stream